-I do love a good gooseberry and at the time of developing and writing this recipe I had got my hands on a punnet for free thanks to A B Fruits, who are a local fruit and vegetable supplier for my favourite cafe The Pavilion.
+I do love a good gooseberry and at the time of developing and writing this recipe I had got my hands on a punnet for free thanks to A B Fruits, who are a local fruit and vegetable supplier for my favourite local cafe The Pavilion.
 The freebie was thanks to a wonderful evening I had at The Pavilion when the owner Emma Garrett teamed up with Grub Club in Cambridge and hosted Bedford’s first Supper Grub Club.
 We were introduced to lots of local producers [I’ve tried to list most of them below apologies if I’ve forgotten anyone] well, A B Fruits were one such local business and attendees were offered the chance to take some fruit or veg from the stand.

 This takes me back to my punnet of gooseberries and enabled me to relive a wonderful memory of my childhood.
 I distinctly remember loving our garden in our old house growing up, we have half of it sectioned off to form a fruit and veg patch, it was very well stocked and us girls loved harvest time.
 There was one thing missing though, gooseberry bushes…and boy did I love a good gooseberry!

 Our wonderful neighbours Betty and Harvey had lots of gooseberry bushes all within reach of our chicken wire fence (can you see where this is going?)
 I remember one particular summer sneaking behind the garage out of sight of our back door and squeezing my hand and arm through the wire fence to pluck each and every gooseberry off the closest bush.

 Harvey caught me.
 He was (and still is bless him) a lovely man and he would have thought the whole thing very amusing, especially as I panicked and got my arm stuck trying to withdraw it at speed.
 I must have looked like a little frightened animal caught in a trap.
 Needless to say, my scrumping days were over that summer and I seem to recall a big of a dicky belly that night too so karma played its hand promptly.